localdevices/ORC-OS/README.md

 Two approaches to installation are provided.

-- Installation of ready-to-use images for Raspberry Pi 5 devices.
+- Installation of ready-to-use images for Raspberry Pi 5 devices (can be acquired from Rainbow Sensing).
 - Installation of back end and front end on your own selected device.
 We provide examples for Debian-based systems only.

 ## Installation on Raspberry Pi